Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Hospital Retirement Supplement - CRH

-The transfer must take place within a maximum of 4 months.
+The transfer must be made within a maximum of 4 months.

-In case of delay, you can refer the matter to the Ombudsman of the Autorité des marchés financiers.
+In the event of a delay, you may refer the matter to the Ombudsman of the Autorité des marchés financiers.

 Who shall I contact